Fordham College at Lincoln Center

 The Commencement Ceremony (located on Edwards Parade) is the University event (all schools present) with speakers and the official conferral of degrees.

-The Diploma Ceremony (located on the Walsh Library Lawn) is the College specific event where your name will be announced and you will receive your diploma from Dean Grimes, S.J.
+The Diploma Ceremony (located on the Walsh Library Lawn) is the College specific event where your name will be announced and you will receive your diploma from Fr.
+Robert R. Grimes, S.J., Dean.

 Will there be food served to graduates or guests?